xeenypl/wallsync/README.md

 - xwallpaper

 # how to use this
-First you nead a srever where you have wallpapers (default in ~/.config/wallpapers/).
-Then on sterver you need start `wallchange.fish` (changes wallpaper every 10 minuts).
+- On srever where you have wallpapers (default in ~/.config/wallpapers/) start `wallchange.fish` (changes wallpaper every 10 minuts).
+- On srever start `sshd`
+- On other computer run `rempass.fish <IP of srever>` to make sure you don't need password to login on your server.
-Then on other computer you need to start `wallsync.fish` (this computer must be in same network otherwise otherwise it won't work)
+- And start `wallsync.fish` (this computer must be in same network otherwise otherwise it won't work)